tkrkt/linenote/README.md

 # Line Note

-Line Note is vscode extension to add notes to the code line.
+Line Note is VSCode extension to add notes to the line of code.

 [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=tkrkt.linenote)